uk-gov-mirror/defra.cdp-portal-journey-tests/README.md

 ### Running local tests

+1. Edit [wdio.local.conf.js](wdio.local.conf.js) and set `baseUrl` to your service under test.

-Start application you are testing on the url specified in `baseUrl` [wdio.local.conf.js](wdio.local.conf.js)
+1. Start application you are testing on the url specified in `baseUrl`

 ```bash
 npm run test:local